jlcanovas/flyzer/README.md

 # flyzer
 Welcome!
-This is the code for the _flyzer_ tool, a Google Chrome Plug-in to analyze forums.
+This is the code for the _flyzer_ tool, a Google Chrome extension to analyze forums.

 ## Systems supported
 _flyzer_ currently support the analysis of the following forum systems: